Maxihau/Cocktail-Ordering/readme.md

 The system is now ready for use!

-The user now can send a direct message via Discord to the Discord bot with the Discord User ID "1184433277537366036".
+The user now can send a direct message via Discord to the Discord bot with the Discord (For the Name, see the instructions for creating the Discord Bot).

 The message must be structured as follows: